docker-library/docs/convertigo/content.md

 ## `DISABLE_SUDO` Environment variable

-The image include **sudo** command line, configured to allow the **convertigo** user to use it without password and to perform some **root** action inside the container.
+The image includes **sudo** command line, configured to allow the **convertigo** user to use it without password and to perform some **root** action inside the container.
 This variable allows to disable this permission.

 The default `DISABLE_SUDO` value is **empty** and can be defined this way: